Emily (cow): Death and memorial

-Emily suffered from uterine cancer and died on March 30, 2003.
+Emily suffered from uterine cancer, purportedly a side-effect of rBGH from her days in the dairy farm, and died on March 30, 2003.
 A week before her death, Emily was visited and blessed by Krishna Bhatta, a local Hindu priest of the Lakshmi Temple in Ashland, Massachusetts, who placed a golden thread around her leg and one through the hole in her ear that once held the number tag when she arrived at the slaughterhouse.

 Emily was buried at Peace Abbey on April 2, 2003, between statues of Mother Teresa and Mahatma Gandhi.
 Meg and Lewis Randa commissioned artist Lado Goudjabidze to sculpt a life-sized bronze statue of Emily, adorned with a blanket and flowers, Hindu signs of respect, to stand above her grave.
-The statue was unveiled on Earth Day.
+The 2,300-pound statue was unveiled on Earth Day.
+The fiberglass cast used by the sculptor to make Emily's bronze figure is currently on display at the abbey.

-After Emily's death, hair clippings from her markings on the forehead and from the tail tip, traces of her blood, and a piece of golden thread placed through her ear by the Hindu priest were released into river Ganges at Benares, India, in April 2003.
+After Emily's death, hair clippings from her markings on the forehead and from the tail tip, traces of her blood, and a piece of golden thread placed through her ear by the Hindu priest were released into the Ganges River at Benares, India, in April 2003.

+In 2007, Lewis and Meg Randa compiled the life story of Emily into a 288-page book titled The Story of Emily the Cow: Bovine Bodhisattva, published by AuthorHouse, which collects local and national news coverage on Emily starting from her bid for freedom in 1995 to her death from cancer in 2004.